LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ### 4.10.1 Integration Testing
 To integration test, there are tests in `ExportOperationTest.java` in `fhir-server-test` module with server integration test cases for system, patient and group export.
 Further, there are tests in `ImportOperationTest.java` in `fhir-server-test` module.

+### 4.10.2 Export to Parquet
+Version 4.4 of the IBM FHIR Server introduces experimental support for exporting to Parquet format (as an alternative to the default NDJSON export).
+However, due to the size of the dependencies needed to make this work, this feature is disabled by default.

+To enable export to parquet, an administrator must:
+1. make Apache Spark (version 3.0) and the IBM Stocator adapter (version 1.1) available to the fhir-bulkimportexport-webapp; and
+2. set the `/fhirServer/bulkdata/enableParquet` config property to `true`

+One way to accomplish the first part of this is to change the scope of these dependencies from the fhir-bulkimportexport-webapp pom.xml and rebuild the webapp to include them.

 ## 4.11 CADF audit logging service
 The CADF audit logging service pushs FHIR server audit events for FHIR operations in [Cloud Auditing Data Federation (CADF)]( https://www.dmtf.org/standards/cadf) standard format to IBM Cloud Event Streams service, these FHIR operations include create, read, update, delete, version read, history, search, validate, custom operation, meta and bundle, these operations are mapped to CADF actions as following: